mitya/rails-compact-template/Readme.md

 The project contains a minimal rails app with all the application code in a single file (`app.rb`).

+Running the app for the first time (install the missing gems from the inline gemfile):

+    BUNDLE=yes rackup -p 3000

 Running (use only one of those commands):

     rackup -p 3000             # no autoreloading